phillipclapham/neuroweaver/README.md

 Have you ever experienced that moment when a complex solution suddenly crystallizes in your mind, not through forced effort but in a moment of quiet clarity, yet trying to explain your thought process feels like translating a different language?
 Or found yourself solving problems in ways that don't fit conventional step-by-step approaches, yet consistently produce remarkable results?
 What if these weren't just random occurrences, but glimpses of a more sophisticated cognitive architecture—one that you might already be using without fully realizing its power?

-The Neuroweaver Generative Cognition Framework emerged from a fascinating discovery: certain minds naturally develop a different way of thinking that:
+The principles of Emergent Generative Cognition emerged from a fascinating discovery: certain minds naturally develop a different way of thinking that:

 - Generates solutions from fundamental principles rather than stored procedures
 - Recognizes patterns that others often miss